 Then this story happened.
-One of my grown teens is going through a painful break up with a boyfriend she thought would stay with her a lifetime.
+One of my graduated teens is going through a painful break up with a boyfriend she thought would stay with her a lifetime.
 The pain is real even though the relationship was really a trainwreck.
 She’s in a lot of pain right now.

 On day 6 of this new reality of life without him and life without her plans, she randomly received a random check for escrow reimbursement that was 45 cents more than the rent he is no longer paying at her place.
 She clearly saw God’s hand in this and said, “Maybe it’s God’s way of saying this was meant to be this way.”
 I could only say yes.
 God is so personal in His pursuit.
 This spoke loudly of God’s pursuit of her.